 The walls of the gut include muscle layers that can contract at intervals and push food along the gut.
 The rhythmic muscular waves continue between meals and serve to cleanse the bowel.

 One theory suggests that gut infections such as gastroenteritis may damage the muscles of the gut.
-And the damage may cause reduced motion or motility of the bowel.
+As a result, the damage may reduce the smooth motion or motility of the bowel.
 Stress can also cause slowing or reduction of this wave.
 Whatever the cause of the slowed wave motion, there will be less clearance of material from the gut.
 And, bacteria that would otherwise remain in the colon may gain access to the small intestine.

 Studies show that different types of gut microbes produce different gases.
 Typically hydrogen or methane.
 Some people with IBS have microbes that produce methane, and they develop constipation.
 And, those with microbes that produce hydrogen, predominantly have diarrhoea.